Liam Cooper: Chesterfield

 Cooper joined League Two side Chesterfield in November 2012.
 He made his debut in a 6–1 win over Hartlepool United in the FA Cup, and scored on his league debut two weeks later in a 2–1 victory over Oxford United.
 The 2012–13 season was Cooper's first year of playing regular professional football, making 31 appearances in all competitions as the Spireites narrowly missed out on a play–off spot.

 The 2013–14 would prove to be a memorable campaign for both Cooper and Chesterfield under manager Paul Cook.
 The club reached the 2014 Football League Trophy Final and played at Wembley Stadium, but ultimately lost 3–1 to Peterborough United in front of more than 35,000 fans.
 In the league, Cooper formed a formidable partnership with Ian Evatt as the team won the division and were promoted to League One.
-At the end of the season, Cooper was named in the PFA Team of the Year along with two other Chesterfield players.
+At the end of the season, Cooper was named in the PFA Team of the Year along with three other Chesterfield players.

 Leeds United

 Early years and captaincy

 Cooper came to the attention of Leeds United after impressing Sporting Director Nicola Salerno in a 2–2 preseason draw at the b2net Stadium in the summer of 2014.
 After weeks of negotiations, Leeds agreed a deal for £600,000 plus add-ons relating to appearances, a future sale and promotion; with Cooper joining the club on 13 August.
-After winning promotion to the Premier League in 2020, the Spireites received an additional £150,000 from the sale.
+(After winning promotion to the Premier League in 2020, the Spireites received an additional £150,000 from the sale.)

 He made his debut three days later at home to Middlesbrough in a 1–0 win, before being made club captain by Neil Redfearn midway through his first season.
 He would struggle for consistency under a succession of managers, losing his starting place to Sol Bamba and later to Pontus Jansson, but would still go on to make over 100 appearances during his first four seasons with the club.
 During a period of 30 games between 2017 and 2018, Cooper was sent off three times and received another six game ban for a stamp on Reading defender Reece Oxford.
-His propensity to be a liability in games earned him the disparaging nickname 'League One Liam' among Leeds fans at the time, but Cooper remained a highly respected captain amongst his team mates.
+His propensity to be a liability in games earned him the disparaging nickname 'League One Liam' among Leeds fans at the time, but Cooper remained a highly respected captain amongst his teammates.
 He kept hold of the captaincy during Thomas Christiansen and Paul Heckingbottom's time as manager in the 2017–18 campaign, who would be his 7th and 8th manager respectively at the club in less than four years.